Jensen Interceptor: Coupé

 Rarer still is the Coupé version introduced in 1975; just 60 were made in the one year before the company's demise.
 The coupé was derived from the convertible and therefore lacks the distinctive rear window of the regular car.

 Jensen Interceptor R

 A Jensen specialist JIA based in Banbury Oxfordshire, England, rebuilds original Interceptors using modern components, with General Motors supplied LS 6.2-litre naturally aspirated or supercharged engines and six-speed automatic or manual transmissions.

 In May 2010, Jensen International Automotive was set up, with the financial backing of Carphone Warehouse founder and chairman Charles Dunstone who joined its board of directors.
 A small number of Jensen Interceptor Ss, which had started production under a previous company, were completed by Jensen International Automotive (JIA), in parallel with JIA's own production of the new Jensen Interceptor R; deliveries of the latter started at the beginning of 2011.

+Jensen Interceptor GTX (upcoming)

+As of April 2026, Jensen International Automotive has planned the return of the Interceptor under the name Interceptor GTX which will be an all-new vehicle with modern styling drawn from the original Interceptor.
+It is intended to be built in low numbers with a V8 engine, an aluminium chassis and body, and a promised 'analogue' high-performance driving experience.

+In popular culture

+The Interceptor's styling and motor attracted many celebrity buyers including Lynda Carter, Cher, Winthrop Paul Rockefeller, and Frank Sinatra.

+In the 1970s ATV series The Protectors, the lead character Harry Rule (Robert Vaughn) drove an Interceptor.

+The 1980s Seven Network film series of The Saint starring Simon Dutton in the title role drove a 1975 Interceptor MKIII.

+In both the 2001–2008 BBC One series The Inspector Lynley Mysteries, and the 2025 Lynley reboot, the eponymous Inspector Lynley character drives an Interceptor MKII.